dreadflopp/dreadsskyrimbuild/content/Mod Installation/Lighting & Weather.md

 +++
 title = "Lighting & Weather"
-weight = 250
+weight = 45
 +++

 {{% notice note %}}
 An alternative to Cathedral Weathers is Azurite Weathers by the same mod author.
-It works without any patches, just skip Cathedral Weather and add Azurite Weathers instead.
+It works without any patches, just skip Cathedral Weather and use Azurite Weathers instead.
 {{% /notice %}}

 ### Cathedral Weathers and Seasons